• contact Send Message

 • United States

-Currently looking for a crew member to help sail from Alaska to Haida Gwaii, west Vancouver island and then to Washington.
+Currently looking for crew to help circumnavigate Vancouver Island, British Columbia, Canada.
 You’re welcome to stay as little or long as you’d like.

 No sailing experience required.
 I’m happy to teach someone how to sail.
-An individual is preferred due to limited space, but couples could definitely be considered.
+An individual is preferred due to limited space, but couples could definitely be considered for a shorter period.
 It’s important to me that the crew has a positive attitude and communicates compassionately.
 Also looking for individuals who are open minded, easy going, low maintenance, and eager to learn & work.

 I‘m cruising very slow, meandering from place to place, instead of racing directly to my destination.
 Sometimes I stay at scenic anchorages for a couple days to hike and explore the islands.
-Typically, I anchor every night, but one or two overnight passages might be needed depending on weather conditions.
-Please read the elaborated info about the boat and me.
+While sailing around these waters, I’ve seen hundreds of whales and dozens of bears.
+Typically, I anchor every night instead of being underway or staying at a dock.
+I like the wild remoteness of being at anchor.
+I feel extremely satisfied when I’m able to sail on and off anchor, and sail through narrow passages without using the noisy motor.
+I’ll be looking for surfing spots everywhere I go on the west coast of Vancouver Island.
+Feel free to read the elaborated info about the boat and me.

 Crew would be asked to help with basics, such as holding the helm, trimming and flaking sails, taking turns cooking and cleaning.
 I’d expect crew to contribute with keeping the boat shipshape in shared spaces belowdecks.
 I’ll pay all dock and fuel fees and would prefer to split food costs.

-My cat, Nemo, is 2 years old and is along for the ride.
+My cat, Nemo, has been sailing with me for 3 years.
 He grew up on the boat and enjoys snuggles and running around on deck.
-He likes hiking, too
+He also likes hiking, skiing, and bike rides.

-Feel free to message me with questions (:
+Feel free to message me with questions!
+Can’t wait to connect :)

 show hide Position